8 gorgeous photos of portable jewelry display ideas will get you motivated to beautify your own booth.

 The next photo shows a close up of wood slices, bowls, a cutting board, and vintage glass bottles used to display tiny items in the same booth.
 It's a clever use of items you could buy or create inexpensively, and you might already have something similar around your house.

 If you love the look of jewelry displayed on a mannequin, as you can see in the first photo, you can use large fabric display mannequins if you have the space.
-Alternatively, here's an option if you prefer a small, table top torso similar to the one in the photo.
+Alternatively, a small, table top torso similar to the one in the photo is a great way to feature a special piece of jewelry.

 Want to create a similar look for your own booth?
 These display items at Amazon will get you started.